 Five German U-Boats

 At the end of WWI the captured German navy was all scuttled at Scapa Flow, Orkney.
 A lot of the fleet was re-floated and fleet was dispersed between the Allied Forces.
 The Royal Navy had a surplus of ships and had no need for the war battered remnants of the German fleet.
-A lot were to be used as target practice but six of the German U-Boats escaped being shot at one last time.
+A lot were to be used as target practice but five of the German U-Boats escaped being shot at one last time.

 Pendennis Point separates Falmouth harbour from the sea.
 ‘The Silver Steps’ as it is commonly called, is the training ground for most of the local dive schools, including Truro College, making it the second most popular shore dive after Porthkerris.
 At a maximum depth of 10m on the highest spring tide it is ideal for training, or for testing out new kit,.
 With enough life and metal to keep most divers interested, if you swim far enough offshore you’ll even find the odd scallop.
 At low tide there isn’t a lot of water.
 In fact, on a low spring tide part of one of the submarines, UB-86, breaks the surface.

 Driving around the one way system on Pendennis point, the first landmark on the left is the dockyard, then a little further on there is a car park.
 A few hundred metres more just before the road becomes two way, there is a lay-by on the left.
 Park there, it’s free.
 A photo of the lay-by is below.

 The path to the steps is just to the left of the lay-by.
 The path splits into two.
 It is possible to enter the water from the left hand path and steps, but it is far easier and much more sensible to enter from the well trodden right hand path and steps.
 There are quite a few steps down, but for most of the way there is a heavy duty handrail, especially useful on the way back up.